DiceDB/dice/docs/src/content/docs/commands/EXPIREAT.md

 (integer) 1
 ```

-In this example, the key `mykey` is set to expire at the Unix timestamp `17282126871`.

 ### Checking the expiration time

-This will return the remaining time to live for the key `mykey` in seconds.
+Checking the remaining time to live of a key (in seconds).

 ```bash
 127.0.0.1:7379> EXPIREAT mykey 17282126871